 Presents an in-depth exposure to computer hardware and operating systems.
 Students learn the functionality of hardware and software components as well as suggested best practices for maintenance and safety issues.
 Students learn how to assemble and configure a computer, install operating systems and software, and troubleshoot hardware and software problems.
-Students also learn basic networking concepts, security as well as professionalism and communication techniques when working with people.
-This course helps students prepare for CompTIA's A+ Certification Essentials exam (220-701) which covers the knowledge and skills essential for becoming a successful computer technician.
+This course helps students prepare for CompTIA's A+ Certification Essentials exam (220-801) which covers the knowledge and skills essential for becoming a successful computer technician.
 (45-30-0-0)

-NET-133 IT Essentials II
+NET-133 IT Essentials II (4 s.h.)

-Prerequisite: NET-113, IT Essentials I, or permission of instructor.
-This course expands on concepts and skills learned in NET-113, IT Essentials I, and provides the knowledge, skills, and abilities essential for a successful computer service technician at the advanced level.
+Prerequisite: NET-113 IT Essentials I or permission of instructor.
+This course expands on concepts and skills learned in NET-113 IT Essentials I and provides the knowledge, skills, and abilities essential for a successful computer service technician at the advanced level.
 Students are provided theoretical information and hands-on experiences in advanced topics of computer troubleshooting and repair.
-Students will be presented with opportunities to identify and diagnose hardware and software problems; implement and test solution(s); and prepare appropriate documentation.
+Students will be presented with opportunities to identify and diagnose hardware and software problems; implement and test solutions; and prepare appropriate documentation.
+Introduction to the MAC OS X Operating System are also introduced with basic troubleshooting concepts for this operating system.
 (45-30-0-0) Equivalent to 15-209, ISTS-131.